Joy Carter is a British comedian, writer, actress and advocate for adoption & humour

 Appearances

 Faith in Kids Podcast.
-5th March.
 Discussion about families, adoption and parenting CLIP

-Comedy and Racial Justice conference at Manchester Metropolitan University.
+Comedy and Racial Justice Conference at Manchester Metropolitan University.

 Drop me a line for more information/booking below.